ktoroshchin/eventShuttle/README.md

 ## Dispatching Events
 Sending an event through the eventShuttle is done with the dispatch function.

-eventShuttle.dispatch('unique.event.key' [, payload]);
+eventShuttle.dispatch('unique.event.key' [, payload])
 Any object, array or primitive can be sent along with the event via the optional payload parameter.
 The payload will be the second parameter provided to the event listeners.

 ## React use case
 ```